dicroce/revere/docs/ARCHITECTURE.md

 Revere is 2 applications: revere and vision. revere takes care of camera discovery, recording, exports, thumbnails, analytics, etc. vision is a viewing app that uses revere as its backend api.

 The revere applications are built from 13 libraries that provide most of the functionality.
 These libraries range in functionality from video, networking, storage and analytics.

+In addition the Revere system has a flexible plugin architecture that supports two kinds of plugins: plugins that are sent motion events and plugins that are more general.
+Our cloud plugin is an example of the more general type.

 ### Key Architectural Principles